boxiangliulab/locuscompare2-standalone/README.md

       # Required.
 The minor allele frequency field name in input eQTL file.
       maf: 'maf'

-  # Required if you want to run SMR.
+  # Required if you want to run SMR/eCaviar/TWAS.
 The vcf files from 1000genomes.
+  # NOTE that if you want to run TWAS, one more step: copy resource/convert_vcf_to_plink_binary.sh to vcf directory and run it to generate TWAS LDREF files
   # hg38 http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/working/20190425_NYGC_GATK/
   # hg19 http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/
   # We split the vcf files by population EUR, EAS, SAS, AMR, AFR.
 Please download your research population vcf files from: